vitejs/vite-plugin-react-pages/packages/theme-basic/README.md

 # Basic theme

+**This theme is deprecated.
+Please use vite-pages-theme-doc instead.**

 `vite-pages-theme-basic` provides a nice theme.
 It should satisfy most users' needs.
 This document site is powered by this theme.

 ## How to use